DETAILED ACTION

 Rossi describes techniques for determining breakdowns and the cause of the breakdown which includes metrics for maintenance that consist of determining the total number of breakdowns

-part of the equipment is a bad actor component; generating, via the tracking controller, an action associated with the bad actor component (
+part of the equipment is a bad actor component; generating, via the tracking controller, an action for autonomous remediation of the bad actor component (

 Rossi: Col. 20 Ln.
 13-20, Troubleshooting time is the time that takes to find the source of the breakdown.
 This may involve questioning the operator about the failure mode (how did the asset fail to perform or symptoms the operator may had noticed before the breakdown).
 May also require testing electrical, mechanical, hydraulic or other components using testing instruments, reviewing blueprints, SOP and OEM manuals.